Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Modified Maxwell equations

-Equations \eqref{eq:dtrx} and \eqref{eq:Rf} imply backward propagation in $x$-direction of the field components $ (E_{y}-B_{z}) $ and $ (E_{x}+B_{y}) $, forward propagation of the field components $ (E_{y}+B_{z}) $ and $ (E_{z}-B_{y}) $, and non-propagation of the first and forth component.
-Analogously for the other directions.
+Equations \eqref{eq:dtrx} and \eqref{eq:Rf} imply backward propagation in $x$-direction of the field components $ (E_{y}-B_{z}) $ and $ (E_{z}+B_{y}) $, forward propagation of the field components $ (E_{y}+B_{z}) $ and $ (E_{z}-B_{y}) $, and non-propagation of the first and fourth component.
+The components for the other propagation directions can be read off analogously.